 Tasty Thickening Methods For Teriyaki Sauce

-Substitute methods to thicken teriyaki sauce and give it an extra deliciousness!
-You may find that these methods are more effortless than the previous ones, but I’m sure that you won’t be sorry to try them out!
+Try these alternative methods to thicken teriyaki sauce and give it an extra deliciousness!
+You may find these methods more effortless than the previous ones, and I’m sure you won’t regret trying them out!

 Roux Or Beurre Manié